railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

 The invoices are then handled just like the controlled from On Order.
 Once the invoice arrives at the accounting service he just compares it with the invoices waiting to control what the supplier invoices you.

-.. tip:: **Point**   *Delivery Charges*
+.. tip:: Delivery Charges

    To manage delivery charges, install the module ``purchase_delivery``.
    This will automatically add delivery changes to the creation of the draft invoice as a function of the products delivered or ordered.

 .. index:: Tender